conductor-oss/conductor/docs/docs/architecture.md

 The UI Server is in the directory `conductor/ui`.

+To run it, you need [Node.js](https://nodejs.org) installed and gulp installed with `npm i -g gulp`.

 In a terminal other than the one running the Conductor server:

 ```shell